-Provider Types 51 - Home & Community Habilitation; Specialty Code 508 - Behavioral Support Provider Type 11 - Mental Health/Substance Abuse; Specialty Code 420 - Autism Behavioral Specialist

-Allowable Place of Service: 11-Office; 12-Home; 21-Inpatient Hospital (); 99-Other
+Provider Types 51 - Home & Community Habilitation; Specialty Code 508 - Behavioral Support Provider Type 11 - Mental Health/Substance Abuse; Specialty Code 420 - Autism Behavioral Specialist Service Unit - 15 minutes Age Limits & Funding: Consolidated, Community Living & P/FDS Waivers: 21-120 years old; Base Funding: 0-120 years old Allowable Place of Service: 11-Office; 12-Home; 21- Inpatient Hospital (^U;); 99-Other (Community)

-(Providers should submit a claim using the Place of Service Code 21-Inpatient Hospital-for all the procedure codes that have a stethoscope ($^{\bigcirc}$) when an individual is in the hospital.)
+(Providers should submit a claim using the Place of Service Code 21-Inpatient Hospital-for all the procedure codes that have a stethoscope (\bigcirc) when an individual is in the hospital.)

-Procedure Code Allowable Modifiers Service Level Service Description Oode Modifiers HCSIS Description W7095 (1) Behavioral Supports - Level 1 This service includes functional assessment; the development of strategies to support the individual based upon assessment; and the provision of training to individuals, staff, relatives, and caregivers.
+Procedure Allowable Service Level Service Description Code Modifiers HCSIS Description W7095 U Behavioral Supports - Level 1 This service includes functional assessment; the development of strategies to support the individual based upon assessment; and the provision of training to individuals, staff, relatives, and caregivers.
 The individual's family members, staff, or others involved in the individual's life may be included in Behavioral Support activities.
-Behavioral Supports-Level 1-Initial/Ongoing Staffing Ratio 1:1 U1 Enhanced Communication Service - This modifier should be utilized with the procedure code above.
+Behavioral Supports-Level 1-Initial/Ongoing U1 Staffing Ratio 1:1 Enhanced Communication Service - This modifier 01 should be utilized with the procedure code above.
 It signifies that the individual has been assessed as needing this service by staff proficient in Sign Language.
 ODP must approve the modifier prior to a contract being created in HCSIS for the service with the U1 modifier.